huangjx07/Location_based-AttentionWrapper/README.md

 # Location_based-AttentionWrapper
-The impletement of the Location-based Attention.
+The code is the impletement of Location-based Attention.
+When using Location-based Attention, just replace "attention_wrapper.py" for the file with the same name in tensorflow.